budostylz/AdvanceSolutions2013/Working with Business Connectivity Services/README.md

 2. Create a user account that will have access to the database(external source) shich will be stored in Secure Store

 3. Create group of authorized users(Credential Owners)

+Configure SQL Logins(Refer to Video in Configure the Secure Store Service in SharePoint 2013)

+1. Login Names Point to Database Access Group
+2. Configure User Mappings

 Create Secure Store